More than just foster care. Treatment Foster Care.

 The Children’s Guild Treatment Foster Care program adheres to the Program Standards of the Foster Family-based Treatment Association (FFTA).

-Ongoing training for treatment parents includes trauma informed interventions, crisis intervention skills, as well as discussions and groups for support.
-Caseloads for licensed Masters in Social Work (MSW) Clinicians are small to allow for extensive supervision, training and support of the treatment parents as well as case management and counseling for the child.
+Newly certified treatment foster parents are expected to attend at least six trainings in the first six months.
+Foster parents are given the opportunity to attend two trainings a month.
+Caseloads for licensed Masters in Social Work (MSW) Clinicians are small to allow for extensive supervision, training, and support of the treatment parents as well as case management and counseling for the child.

 The Children’s Guild Treatment Foster Care Program stresses permanency for each child in the program with the majority of youth discharged going to family settings including adoption.